aguglie/StressPP/README.md

 ### Virtual Memory
-Run 9 threads which are allocating and deallocating 2 x 500Mb chunks on a 16Gig RAM machine.
+Run 9 threads which are allocating and deallocating 2 x 500Mb chunks. (screen on a 16Gig RAM machine)
 > ./stresspp -m 9 --vm-chunks 2 --vm-bytes 536870912

 <p align="center">